richtr/doe/README.md

 #### Usage

-1. Add the injection script to the web page you want to test:
+Step 1.
+Add the injection script to the web page you want to test:
 ``` html

 <script src="https://richtr.github.io/deviceorientationemulator/DeviceOrientationEmulator.js"></script>
 ```

-2. Load this page in a web browser and ensure popups are enabled for that web page!
+Step 2.
+Load this page in a web browser and ensure popups are enabled for that web page!
 Reload the page if necessary once you have enabled popups.

-3. When the popup successfully loads, drag the virtual device around the screen to propagate 'deviceorientation' events towards the opener window.
+Step 3.
+When the popup successfully loads, drag the virtual device around the screen to propagate 'deviceorientation' events towards the opener window.